DPGAlliance/dpg-resources/docs/dpg-review-policy.md

 ## DPG Status Renewal Policy

 - DPG status is valid for one year from the date of completion of review.
-- To ensure that a DPG continues to be in compliance with the latest DPG Standard, they must submit a Renewal application.
+- To ensure that a DPG continues to comply with the latest DPG Standard, they must submit a Renewal application.
 - Renewal applications can be created when 45 days or less are remaining before the expiry of DPG status.
 Renewal applications can also be created after the DPG status has expired.
-- Renewal applications must be created & submitted via the DPGA webapp.
+- Renewal applications must be created and submitted via the DPGA nomination portal.
-- Upon a re-review, if the solution is found to be in compliance with the latest DPG Standard, it will stay listed on the DPG Registry.
+- Upon a re-review, if the solution is found to comply with the latest DPG Standard, it will stay listed on the DPG Registry.

 ## Spam Policy

-Any application that is deemed nonsensical, malicious, irrelevant, or in violation of our [Code of Conduct](https://github.com/DPGAlliance/DPG-Standard/blob/main/CODE_OF_CONDUCT.md) will not be reviewed and will be removed immediately.
+Any application that is deemed nonsensical, malicious, irrelevant, or in violation of our [Code of Conduct](https://github.com/DPGAlliance/.github/blob/main/CODE_OF_CONDUCT.md) will not be reviewed and will be removed immediately.

 ## DPG Status Removal Policy